qemacs/qemacs/qe-manual.md

 ### `int strxcmp(const char *str1, const char *str2);`

-Compare strings case independently, also ignoring spaces, dashes and underscores.
+Compare strings case independently (for ASCII), also ignoring spaces, dashes and underscores.

 * argument `str1` a valid string pointer for the left operand.